Victoria-lawal/clinical_assistant/README.md

 3. **Mistral API rate limits:** 20 requests/min on free tier
 4. **No real-time updates:** Must re-upload documents for index updates

-## Future Improvements

-- [ ] Add hybrid search (BM25 + semantic)
-- [ ] Implement caching for frequent queries
-- [ ] Add user authentication
-- [ ] Support for image documents
-- [ ] Batch processing for large datasets
-- [ ] Admin panel for document management
-- [ ] Analytics dashboard (query volume, latency, etc.)

-## Why This Project Matters

-This isn't a tutorial project.
-It demonstrates:

-✅ **Understanding fundamentals** - Not copying code, but understanding why each decision matters ✅ **Production mindset** - Separation of concerns, proper deployment, error handling ✅ **Debugging skills** - Identified problems (vague queries, boundary loss) and fixed them ✅ **Full-stack** - Frontend + backend + deployment + API design ✅ **Clear communication** - Can explain every choice and its tradeoffs

-Perfect for AI engineering internship interviews.

-## Contributing

-This is a portfolio project.
-If you'd like to improve it:

-1. Fork the repo
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit changes (`git commit -m "Add improvement"`)
-4. Push to branch (`git push origin feature/improvement`)
-5. Open a Pull Request

-## License

-MIT License - feel free to use this as a reference for your own projects.

-## Questions?

-- See [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md) for deployment help
-- See [LEARNINGS.md](./LEARNINGS.md) for technical deep-dives
-- Open an issue on GitHub

----

 **Built with:** Next.js, FastAPI, ChromaDB, Mistral, Vercel, Railway

-**Last Updated:** January 2024

-**Status:** Production-ready ✅